San Antonio Emergency Ultrasound Services

-If you need ultrasound test perfomed, our San Antonio emergency rooms are ready to help.
-We have the latest in medical equipment, diagnostic imaging and state-of-the-art testing capabilities in an inviting atmosphere with no wait times.
+If you need an ultrasound test performed, our San Antonio emergency rooms are ready to help.
+We have the latest in medical equipment, diagnostic imaging, and state-of-the-art testing capabilities in an inviting atmosphere with no wait times.

 Most people associate ultrasound scans with pregnancy.
 However, the test has many other uses.
 Prestige ER uses ultrasound for diagnostic imaging to see inside the body for:

 - Brain (in infants)

 - Blood vessels